muhammad-tamim/JavaScript-notes/README.md

 ```

-#### rest operator:
+#### rest and spread operator:

-Rest operator gathers values into an array or object.
+- Rest collects values into an object or array.
+- while Spread expands object or iterables into individual values.

+##### Rest Operator

-It is used defining things like Function parameters, array destructuring, object destructuring.
+It is used in Function parameters, array destructuring, object destructuring.

-- rest in function parameter:
+- function parameter:

 ```js

 function multiply(multiplier, ...numbers) {